nithindd/FirstRepoForTesting/README.md

 # FirstRepoForTesting
-This is a repo to try GIT Repo integrate it with the local repo
+This is a repo to try GIT and GitHub basics.
+Learn to use github, integrate it with the local repo